kanzure/python-graphsynth/README.md

-GraphSynth: software for generative grammars and creative search
+GraphSynth: generative grammars and creative search
 ==============================

 This repository contains an incomplete python-only version of [GraphSynth](http://graphsynth.com).